sara-nl/htdpdocs/source/Pages/about/what_is_it.rst

 As an HT-platform user, you will be able to:

 * Upload your own data and set up your own project environment
-* Process large volumes of data (few TBs to PBs)
+* Process large volumes of data of many terabytes to petabytes
-* Process large amount of independent jobs (scale of million core hours)
+* Process large amount of independent simulations on a batch system
-* Run workflows consisting of jobs of such kind
+* Run workflows consisting of simulations of such kind
 * Collaborate, share data and workflows with your project team
 * Access HA external storage facilities with fast connectivity, such as SWIFT and dCache
-* Make your own backups to Tape (Archive)
+* Make your own backups to Tape, such as Data Archive
 * Benefit from extensive user support and a dedicated service desk

+.. seealso:: Still need help?
+Contact :ref:`our helpdesk <helpdesk>`